Requirements

 - For GAR, run the Google Cloud CLI command gcloud auth configure-docker with the appropriate command-line options.

-- For AWS ECR, run the AWS CLI command aws ecr get-login-password with the appropriate command-line options.
+<password>, run the command that is appropriate for your container registry.
+For example:- For AWS ECR, run the AWS CLI command aws ecr get-login-password with the appropriate command-line options.

 - For Azure Container Registry, run the Azure CLI command az acr credential show with the appropriate command-line options.